 With a stunning name like FastestVPN, one can hardly help feeling both awed and skeptical at the same time.
-This Cayman Islands-based VPNs service provider has just recently come across our radar and we decided to take it for a spin.
+Our FastestVPN Review gives this Cayman Islands-based service provider a thorough spin through our review process so see what makes it tick.

 We were very excited at the prospect of a fast VPN service provider emerging that is based out of a good country for VPN providers to be based in.
 Can it live up to its name and banish the doubts in our minds?
 Let’s find out.